 Why Choose a Traverse Legal Cybersquatting Attorney?

-• Traverse Legal’s cybersquatting attorneys are recognized for their experience and innovation across a wide range of domain name and cybersquatting law issues for both trademark holders and legitimate domainers.
+• Traverse Legal’s domain name, trademark, & cybersquatting attorneys are recognized for their experience and innovation across a wide range of domain name and cybersquatting and domain name law issues for both trademark owners and domain name owners.
+A domain trademark lawyer can help retrieve your domain name from a thief, a cysberquatter or other bad actor.

-• We have handled several litigation cases under the Lanham Act and Anticybersquatting Consumer Protection Act (“ACPA”).
+• We have successfully handled numerous litigation cases under the Lanham Act and Anticybersquatting Consumer Protection Act (“ACPA”) for trademark infringement and domain name infringement issues.
+Our trademark lawyers have record verdicts for statutory damages under the ACPA.

-• Our law firm has experience arbitrating cybersquatting cases for complainants and respondents under the Uniform Domain Name Dispute Resolution Policy (“UDRP”) before the World Intellectual Property Organization (“WIPO”) and National Arbitration Forum (“NAF”).
+• Our law firm has experience arbitrating cybersquatting cases for domain name complainants and respondents under the Uniform Domain Name Dispute Resolution Policy (“UDRP”) before the World Intellectual Property Organization (“WIPO”) and National Arbitration Forum (“NAF”).
+If you have a domain name trademark issue, you need a domain name lawyer who understands DNS, WHOIS, domain name registrant, registrar and registry issues.

 • Domain Name Lawsuit Representation, including Plaintiff-side and Defense.